These are just some of our favourite sites:

 Boat Launching Sites

-Itchenor Hard – Available at all states of the tide, but harbour dues must be paid and it is quite a long way from the Chichester Harbour entrance.
+Itchenor Hard – Available at all states of the tide, but harbour dues must be paid and it is quite a long way from the Chichester Harbour entrance to the most popular dive sites.

 Bracklesham Bay – Tractor launch available during the summer months, be aware of prevailing South Westerly winds.

-East Beach Selsey – Steep ramp across shingle, can be difficult when shingle has built up on beach.
+East Beach Selsey – Steep ramp across shingle, can be difficult when shingle has built up on beach, 4X4 required.

 Bognor Regis – Ramp at East end of promenade, soft sand at low water can a problem.